disaster-robotics-proalertas/usv_navigation/README.md

 # usv_navigation

-This repository should be install in a different catkin_workspace.
+This repository should be install in a different catkin_workspace and compiled with the *catkin_make_isolated* command.

 This branch currently provides manual control with gui (gui:=true) or joystick (usv_teleop) and automatic heading control.